What can I do at home to recover from the flu?

 - Take acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) to reduce fever and muscle aches.
-Don't give products containing aspirin to children or teens recovering from chickenpox or flu-like symptoms, as these drugs have been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.
+Don't give products containing aspirin to children or teens recovering from chickenpox or flu-like symptoms.
+This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Drink clear fluids, such as water, broth or sports drinks.

 - Rest as needed or change some of your activities, depending on your symptoms.

 To avoid infecting other people, stay home from work, school and other public places for at least 24 hours after your fever is gone without the use of fever-reducing medications.
 Most people feel better within a week of becoming infected with the flu virus.
 However, coughing may last for another one or two weeks.

 - Flu symptoms & complications.
 Centers for Disease Control and Prevention. https://www.cdc.gov/flu/symptoms/symptoms.htm.
 Accessed May 10, 2021.

 - Flu: What to do if sick.
 Centers for Disease Control and Prevention. https://www.cdc.gov/flu/treatment/takingcare.htm.
 Accessed May 10, 2021.